DanFereday/PS-Projects/README.md

   selects a designated percentage of those items, prints them to the screen, then allows the user to export them to a designated output file along with a timestamp.
 Appends to the file if multiple exports are run on the same file.

+Rock Paper Scissors Coding Excercise -

+  A simple terminal-based rock, paper, scissors game written in Powershell as a coding excercise.